 Mortels Sheepskin Factory

-Mortels Sheepskin Factory is a multi-sward winning Australian owned family business in the Hunter Region, two hours north of Sydney, and is the oldest continuously operating ugg boot factory in the world.
-Offering much more than ugg boots, Mortels is a place to explore history, food, and culture.
+Mortels Sheepskin Factory is a multi-award winning Australian owned family business in the Hunter Region, two hours north of Sydney, and is the oldest continuously operating ugg boot factory in the world.
+Mortels is a place to explore history, food, and culture.

 Mortels Sheepskin Factory is proud to be the home of The Big UGG Boots - the biggest ugg boots in the world.
 Australia’s iconic UGGs are a significant landmark that offers a prime photo opportunity.